 Palma rifles offer a rare opportunity for us.
 Polar opposites from tactical and field use guns, they are typically finished to resemble a show car.
 With that in mind, we also understand that they have a unique servicability requirement.

 Target rifles are a tool to the competitive marksman.
-The high round counts, endless hours devoted to training, and competition, can all be summarized to mean that they must endure prolonged use.
+The high round counts and endless hours devoted to training can all be summarized to mean that they must endure prolonged use.
 Bedding must be robust and tolerant to routine disassembly due to transportation requirements.

-Parts must fit seamlessly with reliable repeatability so that sighters provide instant feedback to the shooter.
+Parts must fit seamlessly with predictable performance so that sighter shots provide instant feedback to the shooter.
 Our experience in this game has given us the opportunity to develop unique solutions to these challenges.

 Subtle alterations in design offer additional conveniences to the shooter.
 Our accessory rail is built with you, the competitive marksman, in mind.
 The mounting holes are blind and originate from the barrel channel.
 This ends the annoyance of a handstop randomly catching on a countersunk screw hole when adjustments are made from position.
 Rails are engraved with a scale for convenient repeatability.